-• Low-mass stars develop a degenerate helium core while ascending the red-giant branch (discussed below; Section 17.4).
+- Low-mass stars develop a degenerate helium core while ascending the red-giant branch (discussed below; Section 17.4).
 Core contraction is slow, leading to a slow ascent of the RGB.
 Core helium ignition takes place explosively in a thermonuclear runway; in this 'helium flash' enormous energy ($\sim 10^{11} L{\odot}$!) is generated for a few seconds, lifting the degeneracy; the core expands and helium burning becomes stable.

-Helium burns to a C/O core, which never gets hot enough to ignite.
-The star ends its life as a C/O white dwarf.

-- Intermediate-mass stars are discussed in detail below.
+This helium flash isn't directly observable because the energy is absorbed by the envelope, and is released slowly (on a thermal timescale). - Helium burns to a C/O core, which never gets hot enough to ignite.
+The star ends its life as a C/O white dwarf. - Intermediate-mass stars are discussed in detail below.
 They have core temperatures high enough to ignite helium without going through a degenerate phase.
 The star again ends as a white dwarf of degenerate C/O. - High-mass stars are hot enough to ignite core carbon burning before developing O/Ne/Mg degenerate cores.
-For initial masses in excess of $\sim 11 M{\odot}$ subsequent stages of nuclear fusion can occur, all the way to Fe; these stars end their lives as core-collapse supernovae.
+For initial masses in excess of ~11M☉ subsequent stages of nuclear fusion can occur, all the way to Fe; these stars end their lives as core-collapse supernovae.